Topics in higher ramification theory I: ramification ideals: Computation of ramification ideals

 \begin{remark} \rm This proposition was proven in 1970 by P.~Ribenboim in \cite{R2}.
 Ribenboim assumes that $(L,v)$ has rank 1, that is, $vL$ is archimedean ordered.
 Our computations presented below are inspired by his.
 As they will show, the assumption of rank 1 is not necessary.

 A different version of the computation was presented by M.~Marshall in \cite{M}.
 He does not assume that $(L,v)$ has rank 1, but that $(K,v)$ is maximally complete and that the extension $Lv|Kv$ is separable.
-Because of the latter assumption, $v\left( \frac{\sigma b_j}{b_j}-1\right)=0$ for all $j$ and $\sigma\ne\,$id and therefore, the elements $b_j$ are not needed in the computation.
 The assumption that $(K,v)$ is maximally complete means that it has no nontrivial immediate extensions, and this implies that $(K,v)$ is defectless and henselian. \pars In \cite{R1} Ribenboim attempts to prove Proposition~\ref{dlrip} for all non-discrete valuations and all finite unibranched Galois extensions, but this is false.
 (We will present counterexamples below.)
 Ribenboim's mistake was noticed by J.~L.~Chabert.
 In \cite{R2} Ribenboim then gives a correct proof of Proposition~\ref{dlrip} for all finite defectless unibranched Galois extensions in the case of rank one valuations. \end{remark}

 We shall now present computations that will not only prove the above proposition, but will also be used later for more advanced results.
-Let us start with some useful basic principles. \begin{lemma} Let $K$ be any field and take and $\sigma\in \Gal K\sep|K$. \sn 1) For all $a,b\in K\sep$ and $c\in K$,
+Let us start with some useful basic principles. \begin{lemma} Let $K$ be any field and take and $\sigma\in \Gal K$. \sn 1) For all $a,b\in \tilde{K}$ and $c\in K$,

-\sn 2) Assume that $v$ is a valuation on $K\sep$ and that $a\in K\sep$ is such that $v\left(\frac{\sigma a}{a}-1\right)>0$.
+\sn 2) Assume that $v$ is a valuation on $\tilde K$ and that $a\in \tilde K$ is such that $v\left(\frac{\sigma a}{a}-1\right)>0$.
 Take $i\in\N$ and assume that $i<\chara K$ if $\chara K>0$.
 Then

 \end{lemma} \begin{proof} 1): We leave the straightforward proof to the reader. \sn 2): By our assumption on $i$, we have $vi=0$.
 Using this together with equation (\ref{sab/ab-1}), one proves equation (\ref{v(sai/ai-1)}) by induction on $i$. \end{proof}